JohnnyFan0875/notebook/system/windows.md

-# Windows 11 Classic Context Menu
+# Windows

-## Modify Right-click Context Menu
+## Modify Windows 11 Right-click Context Menu

 In Windows 11, run the following command in Command Prompt (Terminal) to apply the Windows 10 classic context menu style :